husui007/sample-market-maker/README.md

 ## Getting Started

 1. Create a [Testnet BitMEX Account](https://testnet.bitmex.com) and [deposit some TBTC](https://testnet.bitmex.com/app/deposit).

+### Non-developer instructions

+The below instructions are fine for a non-developer, but you will not be installing this fork of the Bitmex market-maker.
+They are fine for getting your feet wet:

-2. Install: `pip install bitmex-market-maker`.
+1. Install: `pip install bitmex-market-maker`.
 It is strongly recommeded to use a virtualenv.
-3. Create a marketmaker project: run `marketmaker setup`
+1. Create a marketmaker project: run `marketmaker setup`
     * This will create `settings.py` and `market_maker/` in the working directory.
     * Modify `settings.py` to tune parameters.

+### Developer instructions

+If you wish to follow my changes and/or make changes, you will need to do the following.

+1. `git clone` my repo
+1. `cp ./market_maker/_settings_base.py settings.py`

+### Continuing, both non-developers and developers should:

-4. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
+1. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
     * Note that user/password authentication is not supported.
     * Run with `DRY_RUN=True` to test cost and spread.
-5. Run it: `marketmaker [symbol]`
+1. Run it: `marketmaker [symbol]`
-6. Satisfied with your bot's performance?
+1. Satisfied with your bot's performance?
 Create a [live API Key](https://www.bitmex.com/app/apiKeys) for your BitMEX account, set the `BASE_URL` and start trading!

 ## Operation Overview